L2-Lagrange/Simple-LM1875-sound-system/README.md

   <em>Schematic:  Receiver/Filter board</em>
 </p>

 The most important feature of the receiver board is the 2nd order ~35khz cutoff filter.
-This is what allows us to use cheap bluetooth recievers, or arbitrary signal sources.
-The topography originally came from a Texas Instruments design manual, but they have removed it from the internet.
-I redesigned it for 35khz and this version works well for audio.
+This is what allows us to use various bluetooth receivers, or arbitrary signal sources.
+The noise is technically higher than audiable frequency, but its good design to get rid of it.
+(The topography originally came from a Texas Instruments design manual, but they have removed it from the internet.
+I redesigned it for 35khz and this version works well for audio.)

 <p align="center">
   <img src="Images/FilterPic1.png" width="45%" />